Are all landlords legally required to have a Fire Risk Assessment?

 Who can conduct the Fire Risk Assessment?

-Section 156 of The Building Safety Act 2022, which amends The Regulatory Reform (Fire Safety) Order 2005, states that the person conducting the assessment must be “competent”.
-It goes on to state that “a person is to be regarded as competent where the person has sufficient training and experience or knowledge and other qualities to enable the person properly to assist in making or reviewing the assessment.”
+Currently, anybody can complete the risk assessment as long as they're competent enough to do so, with Welsh Government producing a template the assessor may wish to follow.
+Soon, when Section 156 of The Building Safety Act 2022 amends The Regulatory Reform (Fire Safety) Order 2005, if the person responsible for having the risk assessment appoints somebody to assist them in completing the assessment, that person must have had "sufficient training and experience or knowledge and other qualities to enable the person properly to assist in making or reviewing the assessment.”

 CPS Homes always recommends employing a trained and accredited fire risk assessor to conduct fire risk assessments.